Silent Hill: Downpour

 “There’s a completely different vibe and atmosphere here,” says Brian Gomez, design director for Silent Hill: Downpour.
 “In fact, this place probably has far more in common with Silent Hill than anywhere I’d find in my native Los Angeles, definitely.
 Just the whole culture here, if you look at the history, it’s had a pretty turbulent history.

 “Some of the stuff that these guys have told me just about their childhood growing up about the Soviet Regime preparing school kids as young as seven-years-old, how to throw hand grenades and defend their factories from the invading west, that’s a really heavy psychological burden to stick on a seven-year-old kid.”

 The oppressive, militaristic reign of the Soviet Regime didn’t end until 1989 with the Velvet Revolution.
-As such, the general vibe I felt in the Czech Republic was sullen and apathetic.
+As such, the general vibe in the Czech Republic is sullen and apathetic.
 Understandable, considering the barbed wire and obstacles on the borders were lifted a mere 11 years ago.
 Add it to a history of being invaded over and over and you begin to imagine how it may feel to live in such a shaky country.